-Affordability, Accessibility and Quality Goals, Priority Initiatives and Expected Outcomes
+Goals, Priority Initiatives and Expected Outcomes

 Туре Description Expected Completion Date Goal 1 Serve Community The University will prioritize community engagement efforts that cultivate vibrant relationships of mutual service, partnership and exchange.
 Priority I nitiatives P1.1 Cultivate relationships and collaboration with the aboriginal peoples of Alberta.
 In progress P1.2 Pursue partnerships and collaboration with national and international Christian higher education institutions.
-In progress Expected I Outcomes E01 Acknowledge Treaty 6 indigenous peoples and traditional territories at significant ceremonial events (e.g. Convocation).
+In progress Expected d Outcomes EO1 Acknowledge Treaty 6 indigenous peoples and traditional territories at significant ceremonial events (e.g. Convocation).
 Complete EO2 Develop opportunities for intercultural learning, student exchange and faculty research collaboration.
 In progress Performa ance Measures PM1.1a Create guidelines for acknowledgement of indigenous peoples and lands at ceremonial events.
-March 2017 PM1.1b Expand transfer agreements with Blue Quills First Nations College, Maskwacis Cultural College and Yellowhead Tribal College; as well as engage the other First Nations institutions in the province.
-In progress PM1.1c Orient first year students to the Truth and Reconciliation commemorative bench and The King's University Expression of Reconciliation.
+October 2018 PM1.1b PM1.1b Expand transfer agreements with Blue Quills First Nations College, Maskwacis Cultural College and Yellowhead Tribal College; as well as engage the other First Nations in the province.
+PM1.1c Orient first year students to the Truth and Reconciliation commemorative bench and The King's University Expression of Reconciliation.
 Complete PM1.1d Visit First Nations institutions in Alberta for the purpose of learning, honouring and relationship building.
 In progress